utkarshcmu/grafana.org/source/blog/2016-06-23-Grafana-3-1-beta-released.md

 published_on: June 23, 2016
 ---

-Grafana 3.1 beta is now released!
+Grafana 3.1 beta is now available for download!
+We are super excited to announce a new way of sharing dashboards for Grafana.
+Its now possible to download and upload dashboards to [Grafana.net](http://grafana.net/dashboards/) which makes it easier to ....

+If you built some great dashboards, why not share them with the rest of us?

 <div class="text-center">
 <a class="button secondary radius" href="/download">Download Grafana 3.1</a>.